therealOri/Genter/README.md

 <br />

 # ToDo
 - [_] A new way of storing and fetching domain names/websites.
-So passgen can have more than 1 domain name at a time stored within the database with different notes and passwords.
+So genter can have more than 1 domain name at a time stored within the database with different notes and passwords.
 (Need help with this)

 - [x] A new project name that's cool and isn't just "password" + "gen" mashed together.
 __ __